Best Bible Commentary Series: The Top 50

 matthew commentary cover

-this mid-level series has a chance to climb to a higher tier as more volumes are released; some volumes are very well reviewed, others have not lived up to expectations; authors are diverse and include Jewish, Catholic, and Protestant scholarsSee on
+The NCBC series is mid-level and has a chance to climb to a higher tier as more volumes are released.
+Some volumes are very well reviewed.
+Authors are diverse and include Jewish, Catholic, and Protestant scholars.

 New